sddevelopment-be/saboteurs/manuscript/managers/README.md

 ### Within 90 Days:
 She introduced dual tracking systems across two business units, ensuring manual reconciliation and contradictory goal schemas.
 Teams began copying updates from one system to the other.
-She personally delivered a slide on “Strategic Transparency Through Synchronized Visibility.”
+She personally delivered a slide on _“Strategic Transparency Through Synchronized Visibility”_.

 ### Month 6:
 She introduced a mandatory peer review policy.
 All comments required written resolution.
 Quarterly feedback leaderboards were established.
 Four teams hit a 96% review resolution rate.
-Zero features shipped.
+**Zero features shipped.**

 ### Month 9:
-Shadow Fern proposed a new “Leadership Empowerment Pod Model” that decoupled authority from responsibility.
+Shadow Fern proposed a new _“Leadership Empowerment Pod Model”_ that decoupled authority from responsibility.
 Two managers were promoted.
 Three delivery teams no longer knew who owned their roadmap.
 A 37-page process improvement deck was circulated but never opened.

 ### Month 12:
-The firm’s top performers had quit, citing “invisible blockers” and “cultural fatigue.”
+The firm’s top performers had quit, citing “invisible blockers” and “cultural fatigue”.
 The company’s intranet featured photos of a management offsite with poolside whiteboards and a drone-shot team circle.
 Shadow Fern “stepped back to make space for new voices”.
-Her final act: nominating her replacement, a former operations analyst known for saying *“We should probably align on that first.”*
+Her final act: nominating her replacement, a former operations analyst known for saying *“We should probably align on that first”*.

 ## Aftermath and Legacy